joshcanhelp/josh-to-11/_content/post/2020/2020-05-17-how-we-are-teaching-right-now.md

 On Wednesday, we called it "early spring break" and just let it go.

 <img src="/_images/2020/05/learning-plan-2.jpg" class="aligncenter">

-*Izzy was the name she wanted us to call her that week.*
+{% caption %}Izzy was the name she wanted us to call her that week.{% endcaption %}

 There were some wins.
 We signed up for a video series by [Rosie Research](https://rosieresearch.com), an amazing local science teacher.
 She has a daily video and science project and our daughter loved her after-school class she attended before the pandemic.
 We mummified a tomato, dissolved an eggshell with vinegar, and tested the strength of friction between pieces of paper.

 <img src="/_images/2020/05/egg-shell-experiment.jpg" class="aligncenter">
+{% caption %}We learned egg shells dissolve in vinegar{% endcaption %}

 In retrospect, it's easy to look back and understand what went wrong.
 Parent-teachers and kid-students were freaked out about a virus that might kill millions, our whole life had changed suddenly in the space of a week, and we felt like our bright, creative, imaginative kid's education - no, no, her **whole future** - was in our hands.